jupdike/tsvg/README.md

 ## Turing-complete SVG preprocessor

-TSVG is a Turing-comple SVG preprocessor, using JSX and JavaScript.
+TSVG is a Turing-complete SVG preprocessor, using JSX and JavaScript.
 Much like [LessJS](http://lesscss.org/) is a superset of CSS with very useful abstractions and error- and time-saving features, TSVG is a superset of [SVG](https://www.w3.org/TR/SVG/).

 ## Features and Benefits